 PRP Therapy in NJ:

 Now that you know PRP therapy is safe, you may be looking for a New Jersey PRP doctor.
 Metropolitan Pain Consultants is here for you.
-With three locations and three pain specialists, we treat a number of patients throughout the tri-state area.
+With four locations and three pain specialists, we treat a number of patients throughout the tri-state area.

 Call us today at 201-729-0001 to schedule a consultation and evaluation.
 Our New Jersey PRP treatment may be just what you need to start living a pain free lifestyle.

 Is PRP safe?
 Feel free to contact our Metropolitan Pain Consultants and ask any lingering questions you may have.
 We look forward to hearing from you and discussing regenerative medicine.
 We offer weekday and weekend appointments.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.